 - O. Paragraph 2.0 (o) of the Ordinance states that one purpose of the zoning regulations and standards that have been adopted and established is to protect natural features such as forested areas and watercourses. - The proposed amendment is not directly related to this purpose. - P. Paragraph 2.0 (p) of the Ordinance states that one purpose of the zoning regulations and standards that have been adopted and established is to encourage the compact development of urban areas to minimize the cost of development of public utilities and public transportation facilities. - The proposed amendment is not directly related to this purpose. - Q. Paragraph 2.0 (q) of the Ordinance states that one purpose of the zoning regulations and standards that have been adopted and established is to encourage the preservation of agricultural belts surrounding urban areas, to retain the agricultural nature of the County, and the individual character of existing communities. - The proposed amendment is consistent with this purpose. - R. Paragraph 2.0 (r) of the Ordinance states that one purpose of the zoning regulations and standards that have been adopted and established is to provide for the safe and efficient development of renewable energy sources in those parts of the COUNTY that are most suited to their development. - The proposed amendment is not directly related to this purpose. - 17.
-The proposed text amendment WILL improve the text of the Zoning Ordinance because it WILL provide: - A classification which allows beekeeping on residential properties while establishing A. minimum requirements that ensure the purposes of the Zoning Ordinance will be met.
+The proposed text amendment WILL improve the text of the Zoning Ordinance because it WILL provide: - A. A classification which allows beekeeping on residential properties while establishing minimum requirements that ensure the purposes of the Zoning Ordinance will be met. - 18.
+At the December 2, 2021 ZBA meeting, Board members provided the following reasons why the proposed text amendment should be denied: - A. Marilyn Lee listed the following reasons: - (1) It was established at the first meeting that bees can fly over 12 miles. - (2) Bees are important to agriculture as well as urban gardens and flowers. - (3) The subdivision in question has a covenant prohibiting agriculture. - (4) It is established that beekeeping is agriculture. - (5) Legally speaking, in her opinion, the subdivision in question has an adequate legal remedy. - (6) This ordinance is adding unnecessary governmental regulation.